 Born on May 6, 1915, in Kenosha, Wisconsin, Orson Welles began his career as a stage actor before going on to radio, creating his unforgettable version of H.G.
-Wells' War of the Worlds.
-In film, he left his artistically indelible mark with such films as Citizen Kane and The Magnificent Ambersons.
+Wells's War of the Worlds.
+In film, he left his artistically indelible mark with such works as Citizen Kane and The Magnificent Ambersons.
 He died of a heart attack in Los Angeles, California, on October 10, 1985.

 A pioneer in both film and radio, Orson Welles was born on May 6, 1915, in Kenosha, Wisconsin.
 His parents, Richard and Beatrice, were both incredibly bright people who introduced their son to worlds that went far beyond his Wisconsin roots.

 Through his father, an inventor who'd made a fortune inventing a carbide lamp for bicycles, Welles met actors and sportsmen.
 His mother was a concert pianist who taught Welles how to play the piano and the violin.

 But his childhood was far from easy.
 Welles's parents separated when he was 4, and Beatrice died from jaundice when he was 9.
 When Richard Welles's successful business began to falter, he turned to the bottle.
 He died when Orson was 13.

 Stability was found in the care of Maurice Bernstein, who took Welles in and became his official guardian when he was 15.
 Bernstein saw Welles's creative talents and enrolled him in the Todd School in Woodstock, Illinois, where Orson discovered his passion for the theater.

 Following the Todd School, Welles left for Dublin, Ireland, paying his way with a small inheritance he'd received.
 There, he captivated audiences in a production of Jew Suss at the Gate Theatre.